(I may earn a small commission from the products mentioned in this post.)

 In the months after surgery you’ll develop a recovery routine.

 Elevation, using the best wedge pillow for knee replacement, will likely become an essential part of your routine.
+You might think normal pillows will do the job but they can be a real hassle.

 In this article, we’ll discuss the best wedge pillow for knee replacement.
 It’s an often-overlooked item that will help reduce swelling and inflammation in your leg.